xsolla/store-unity-sdk/README.md

 * Login via a launcher (Steam or [Xsolla Launcher](https://developers.xsolla.com/doc/launcher/)).
 * Login via a device ID.
 * Passwordless login via a one-time code or a link sent via SMS or email.
-* Xsolla Login widget that currently supports classic and social login.
+* Xsolla Login widget that currently supports classic, social, and passwordless login.
 The widget opens in the built-in browser and can’t be used for native social login.

 ### User management